-Retailers need to analyze and implement the right technology components to deliver the most up-to-date inventory available to the consumer.
-This involves connecting all components of the retailer’s fulfillment system to create real-time analytics on order statuses, workflows, overall cycle time, locations handling and customer engagement.
+Retailers need to analyse and implement the right technology components to deliver the most up-to-date inventory available to the consumer.
+This involves connecting all components of the retailer’s fulfilment system to create real-time analytics on order statuses, workflows, overall cycle time, locations handling and customer engagement.

 If you have multiple locations, it’s very important that the solution you choose connects your POS inventory across all locations to provide that visibility to customers.